- Coalizione Alleanza Irachena Unita (UIA), sciita, 130

 interior ministry police and intelligence agencies.
 Death squads, prisons and

-torture have been used against their political opponents
+torture have been used against their political opponents and to intimidate

 the Sunni Arab population in general.